risabsank/self-healing-architecture/README.md

 GET  http://localhost:8001/items
 ```

-See `docs/phase-1-system-foundation.md` for the Phase 1 runbook.
+See `docs/system-foundation.md` for the local foundation runbook.

 ## Core Services